twinstar6980/Twinning.Documentation/english/usage.md

 Launching the `Shell GUI` in the terminal is also supported, with command line arguments in the following format:

-`[<ignore> <additional-argument>...] `
+`<core> <script> <argument>...`

-- `<ignore>`
+- `<core>`

-	The first argument is used as an identifier for the command start mode, and its value is ignored.
+	The first argument is the path to the core file.

+- `<script>`

+	The second argument is the script file path passed to the core processing logic.
+It can also be marked with `$` as the first character, indicating that the rest of the string is used as a JS script.

-- `<additional-argument>...`
+- `<argument>...`

-	The remaining arguments are used as additional arguments to be passed to the core processing logic.
+	The remaining arguments are passed as arguments to the core processing logic.

-If no command-line arguments are passed, the application is started directly.
+`-additional <argument>...`

+If the first command line parameter is `-additional`, the application will be started with the default command set in the application settings, and `<argument>...` will be additional arguments.

-If the command line argument is passed, the application will exit automatically after the command has been executed and succeeded (this behavior can be disabled within the application settings).
+If the command line parameters are passed in, the application will automatically exit after the command is executed successfully (this behavior can be disabled in the application settings).

-> Specifying core paths and scripts from the command line is not supported and their values must be set correctly in the app settings first.

-For Android, the app also supports launching the app with ⌈File sharing feature ⌋, which is equivalent to launching the app with the file path as an additional parameter.
-You can select the file object in the third-party app and then forward the file object to the app via the ⌈File sharing feature ⌋.

-> The URI passed by the third-party application must explicitly point to the file object in the external storage space with the file or media protocol, otherwise the application cannot resolve to get the real file object.
+If no command line parameters are passed in, the application will be started directly, and the user can manually execute the default command (the default command can be set in the application settings).

+> @ `Android` `iPhone` \
+> cannot pass in command line parameters directly.
+>
+> @ `Android` \
+> can pass in command line parameters through `Intent`: `action = "com.twinstar.toolkit.shell_gui.action.LAUNCH", extra = { "command": Array<String> }`.

 ## Tool interaction